NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B) is spinning knockback, less lift; A transition made later
 - 2BB(B) ends sooner
 - 2BB(A) comes out later; does ring combo
+- 2BB(B) to 2BBB(B) transitions two frames faster; first hit has slightly more lift
 - 2BBB(B) links into the second hit better
 - 2B(A) damage increased by 2
 - 2BA(B) has more lift, hitbox duration adjusted to juggle better, ends much sooner
 - 2BAB(B) damage increased from 23 to 25
 - 8B strong on block; hitbox stays out one more frame
+- 8B(A) transition made 8 frames slower
 - RB made untechable frame 22 to the end
 - 5A charged time reduced from 10f to 8f
 - 6A damage decreased by one damage
 - 6A(A) goes to ring combo
 - 4A acts like a normal counter, still works against projectiles
-- Act4A cannot be subbed or teched
-- 2A hits 5 times instead of 3 per rock; lifts on block; when done in a string goes to ring combo
+- Act4A is unblockable; cannot be grabbed; high crushes frame 14 instead of frame 1; hitbox comes out one frame later
+- 2A 2A does not lift on block; changed from 3 hits at 8 damage each to 8 hits at 3 damage each
 - 8A does chip damage, made strong, lifts on block; when done in a string goes to ring combo
 - RA(A) is ring combo
 - JA staggers on hit and damage adjusted, appears one frame sooner; lift slightly increased